Learn about business insurance requirements and the most common policies for architects in Pennsylvania.

-In Pennsylvania, all businesses must purchase workers’ compensation coverage for their employees, even if those workers are part-time employees or family members.
+In Pennsylvania, all businesses must purchase workers’ comp coverage for their employees, even if those workers are part-time employees or family members.
 This policy can help pay for medical expenses and lost wages associated with occupational injuries.

 Commercial auto insurance can cover vehicles your business owns or uses for business purposes.
 If your vehicle is involved in an accident, this policy can cover expenses related to bodily injuries and property damage.
 It can also pay for vehicle theft, weather damage, and vandalism.

 An analysis of Insureon applications shows that the cost of architect insurance in Pennsylvania differs significantly from the national median.

 Pennsylvania architects can expect to pay less than the national median for professional liability insurance: $1,500 a year compared to $1,730 per year.
 However, those savings are balanced out by the price difference in workers’ comp and general liability insurance, which generally cost more in Pennsylvania.

 Insureon’s industry-leading technology helps architects in Pennsylvania save time and money shopping for insurance by comparing policies from top U.S. carriers.
 Start a free online application to review quotes for the policies that best fit your business.
 Our insurance agents are licensed in Pennsylvania and can answer your questions as you consider coverage.